G.I. Jeff: Production

 The episode was animated by Harmon's animation studio, Starburns Industries, which had previously animated the claymation episode, "Abed's Uncontrollable Christmas".
+Original G.I.
+Joe: A Real American Hero cast members Michael Bell and Bill Ratner reprised their roles as Duke and Flint respectively for the episode.

 The episode was animated with the permission of the G.I.
 Joe's toy manufacturer, Hasbro.
 Harmon had this to say about Hasbro's willingness to lend its iconic style:

 "The weird thing was how cooperative they were.
 Not that we maligned their product in any way, but their product is a syndicated, children's cartoon with a different rating than ours, so it's like part of the point of the episode is that there's a different sensibility within this world.
 So I thought they'd have more problems than they did with the idea of Jeff Winger's G.I.
 Joe character accidentally killing people.
 But they were cool with that!
 More power to them, because they were very, very gracious with their product.
 That's really cool too, because you're accustomed in TV that if someone pulls out a Snickers bar, it always says 'Snookers.'
 So the weird thing is that when you see actual branding like that, it hits your brain like it's kind of revolutionary.
 Which is dumb, because why should that be?
 But you see the G.I.
 Joe logo and we have G.I.
 Joe characters talking to our characters…"